lumnn/gmenu/README.md

 ## How it works?

-Basically JS script is responsible for adding and removing `gmenu-active` class.
+Basically JS script is responsible for adding and removing `gmenu-active` class same way as `:hover` works.

 Clicking on `.gmenu-submenu` toggles `gmenu-active` class in it, and adds same class for all parent elements with `gmenu-submenu` class.